Premium Quality Muktakeshi Brinjal Seeds

 - Germination place: You can use a tray for sowing those seeds.
 At the beginning of germination.
 But after the reaches 2-3 inches long, it is better to put it in big pots.

 - Soil type: Light soil is most preferable for sowing but brinjal seeds can be sown into light sandy soil to clay soil.
-While sowing use the mixture of cocopeat, organic fertilizer with soil.
+While sowing use the mixture of cocopeat, and organic fertilizer with soil.
 It increases the nutrients of the soil.

 - Germination time: After sowing it requires 2 weeks to sprout.